Specicount/Specicount/README.md

 ##### Team Meetings
 In-person meetings are preferred by the team, although we will be trialing Skype for Business for online meetings.
 * Time - 12pm Wednesdays

+If you wish to learn more about our communication procedures, we have developed a strategy [here](https://drive.google.com/open?id=1LVsi5XhkpQDEJ4MFu_uNH8JtkcbKRFrVMJJAGeEej2k).

 # <a name='documents_and_links'></a> 7.
 Documents and Links